s15a/eiquidus-dingocoin-fork/README_DINGOCOIN.txt

 1. Recommended config: dingocoin ready settings.json.template - default social images in footer (insert users, passwords, database name at the top).

 2. Config with better social media images.
 Dingocoin ready settings.json.with_logos.template (insert users, passwords, database name at the top).
 * Social images and configuration are ready to use.
-But light logos are in production version instead - a lawyer needed to confirm how to do it 100% legal and safe.

 3. Added Discord, X, Github and Telegram footer images to public/img (please see 2.).